octaviusp/COOPER/src/settings/DOCUMENTATION.md

 # Prompt techniques used

-- 1) Precision attack:
+- 1) MICRO PROMPTS:
 This technique is a new approach that we developed.
-It's based on separate 1 api call into 2, providing a more specify context to gpt.
+It's based on separate 1 api call into 2, providing a more specify context to gpt, only one process each.

 Examples,
 - Before(Expensive): \n ```first_approach = openai.chatcompletion.create(data) # we got the final response ```